-We’re craft beer mad here at the Keg and Brew in Surry Hills so as each year draws to a close, we’re always super keen to reflect on the year that was in the craft beer space in Australia and more importantly to look at what the next 12 months holds in store.
+We’re craft beer mad here at the Keg and Brew in Surry Hills so as each year draws to a close, we’re always super keen to reflect on the year that was in the craft beer space in Australia and more importantly to look at what the next 12 months hold in store.
 Below are some of our 2019 top 3 craft beer trends in Australia, here in Sydney and beyond:

 Due to the massive growth of the craft beer industry here in Australia, a shortage of qualified brewers has inevitably presented itself.
 To combat this, TAFE NSW has recently announced a fresh intake for their certificate III course in Food Processing (Micro-brewing) at its Ultimo campus (right around the corner from the Keg & Brew!).
 The course which commenced back in 2017 will have two intake options for 2019, one for brewers already working in the industry looking to formalise their qualifications and one for those brand-new to the industry who wish to one day become brewers themselves.